HOW STRESS AFFECTS YOU and HOW YOU CAN AFFECT STRESS …

 TAKING CARE OF OURSELVES Even though it may seem hard to find ways to de-stress with all the things we have to do, it’s important to find those ways.
 Our health depends on it.
 Everyone has to deal with stress but there are steps we can take to help us handle stress in a positive way and keep it from making us sick.
 If you are currently in a crisis, call a Crisis Line by dialing 211 in most areas, or dial 911 for an emergency response.
-If you would like someone to talk to, Contact Me.

 MASSAGE: Get someone (anyone!) to gently massage your neck and upper back.
 Train your young grandkids to do this.
 Once a month get a professional therapeutic massage.
 If you are new to this idea, please know that you control the session until you become comfortable with the therapist.
-Contact me about this if you have questions.

 EAT WHOLE GRAINS: Fuel yourself with whole grains.
 Don’t be fooled by the jolt you get from caffeine or high-sugar foods.
 That energy wears off, and you end up feeling more tired.